 He was born May 4, 1974 in Minot, N.D., and graduated from Waterloo (Iowa) West, where he lettered in baseball and basketball.
 His hobbies include golf and basketball.
-He is married to the former Kristen Sorensen, CU's former director of special events, and the couple has one daughter, Brielle (1)
+He is married to the former Kristen Sorensen, CU's former director of special events, and the couple has one daughter, Brielle (2), with another due in September.